mrmartineau/react-design-system-boilerplate/README.md

 ## Tooling

 The boilerplate uses various tools to ensure better code quality.
-Defaults have been set for linting and code style, but can easily be overriden according to your needs.
+Defaults have been set for linting and code style, but can easily be overridden according to your needs.

 - Prettier
 - Eslint